The Glass Wall in Global Tech Pay

 So the real question is not just "am I paid fairly versus my US teammates?"
 It is: "am I being paid enough of a premium over what I could earn locally to justify the early calls, the long-haul travel, and the structural disadvantage?"

-Melbourne-based senior and staff engineering roles exist today that pay in the neighborhood of A$200,000 to A$210,000.
+Melbourne-based senior and staff engineering roles exist today that pay in the neighborhood of A210,000.
 They come without the timezone tax.
 Without the travel burden.
 Without the visibility disadvantage that comes from being 16 time zones from where decisions get made.

 For a US company paying 40 percent less in real USD terms — and not compensating for any of these additional costs — the deal is not just unfair.
 It is objectively worse.